WIN7-cyber/cGAN-generate-fruit-images/README.md

 fruit.ipynb

-Resize images to 72 × 72, then apply RandomCrop(64)
+Images are resized to 72 × 72, then cropped using RandomCrop(64)

 This introduces more data augmentation